The Gambia in World War II

 During the Second World War (1939–1945), the Gambia was part of the British Empire as the Gambia Colony and Protectorate.
-At the outbreak of war between the British Empire and Nazi Germany in September 1939, the Gambia was home to the Gambia Company of the Royal West African Frontier Force (RWAFF).
+At the outbreak of war between the United Kingdom and Nazi Germany in September 1939, the Gambia was home to the Gambia Company of the Royal West African Frontier Force (RWAFF).

 Risk of invasion

 After the Fall of France in 1940, the Gambia's neighbour Senegal aligned with the pro-German Vichy France regime.
 In September 1940, the Allies attempted but failed to capture Senegal in the Battle of Dakar.
 The failure of this increased the risk of an Axis invasion of the Gambia.
 In 1941, Lord Lloyd, the Secretary of State for the Colonies, asked for General Staff to draw up an Appreciation on Africa.
 In February 1941, this was completed and sent to Lloyd and Anthony Eden, the Secretary of State for Foreign Affairs.
 It made an assessment on the defence of British possessions in Africa, and stated that "The Gambia is not one of our essential possessions, and its capture by an enemy would not materially harm our prestige."
 The report noted that its proximity to Dakar made it "particularly vulnerable to attack by Vichy" and called for plans to be drawn up in the event of an attack, including an evacuation scheme.

 Dudley Pound, the First Sea Lord, partially objected to the assessment of the Gambia's importance.
 In a letter dated 3 March 1941, he wrote: "While this may be strictly true, Bathurst is of some naval value as a fuelling point for naval vessels of low endurance which cannot reach Freetown, and the Admiralty is erecting oil fuel stores there."
 The Chiefs of Staff Committee approved a report by the Joint Planning Staff on the evacuation of the Gambia at a meeting on 22 March 1941.